 - Field of Inquiry: Beliefs, Values and Education

-- Global Issue: The Manipulation of Language
+- Global Issue: The manipulation of language for dishonest means

 - Rationale:

-Towards Assessment: HL Essay
+Towards Assessment: Higher Level Essay

 Students submit an essay on one non-literary text or a collection of non-literary texts by one same author, or a literary text or work studied during the course.
 The essay must be 1,200-1,500 words in length.
 (20 marks).